tamim1249/tamim1249/README.md

 ---

+### 🧠 Quote I Live By

-> *"Consistency beats talent.
-I’m not the best, but I never stop."*
+> _"Consistency beats talent.
+I may not be the best, but I never stop showing up and improving."_

+---